Why Do We Have Seed Banks?

 Millennium Seed Bank Project International Programme

 The Millennium Seed Bank Project is an international collaborative plant conservation initiative.
-This worldwide effort aims to safeguard 24,000 plant species from around the globe against extinction (10% of the world's flowering flora).
+This worldwide effort aims to safeguard 25% of the world's flora by 2020.
 It has already successfully secured the future of virtually all the UK's native flowering plants.

 2) Regional Seed Banks

 Ensconet co-ordinates seed conservation activities of wild plants in Europe.

 The Millennium Seed Bank Project stores UK flora

 The Irish Rare and Threatened Plant Seed Bank, and its Use in the Conservation of Irish Biodiversity